ReluctusB/Scriv2Fic/README.md

 # Scriv2Fic
-## This application is not open for public use at the present time.
-We're currently waiting on an okay from Knighty.
+## ~~This application is not open for public use at the present time.
+We're currently waiting on an okay from Knighty.~~ Project retired due to poor and inconsistant support for extensions in major browsers making development a nightmare.
+Use https://github.com/ReluctusB/Scriv2Fic.com instead.
 Scriv2Fic is a Chrome/Firefox browser extension that enables direct compilation and uploading of Scrivener projects to Fimfiction.
 It can upload individual chapters, groups of chapters, or entire projects at a time.
 It also automatically converts your documents into
 Fimfiction-compliant BBCode.
 It is accessed through the "Import Chapter" menu on Fimfiction's story pages.